Telling Compelling Stories

 Minimum 6 participants

 Course Segments Outline

-During this session, Ian will share some of what the science tells us about the power of 'story' and how knowing this might make us better presenters.
+During this session, Ian will share some of what the science tells us about the power and structure of "story", and why knowing this might make us better presenters.
 Participants will be invited to complete a short exercise.

 At the conclusion of this workshop participants will be able to:

-- Understand and explain the importance of a thematic approach in developing interpretive programmes and products.
+Understand and explain the importance of a thematic approach in developing interpretive programs and products.

 "Deliver a presentation for an Audience"

-We all come back together, where each participant will deliver their presentation to the group.
+The class reunites and each participant will deliver their final presentation to the group and Ian.